raspberrypilearning/fl-codeclub-week1/en/step_14.md

 + How to answer questions

 ## Task
 Write a to-do list of what you need to do, research, or set up before your sessions begin.
-Then add your list to the comments.

 ![hedgehog](https://s3-eu-west-1.amazonaws.com/rpf-futurelearn/CC+vol+training+/3-formats-1.png)